denyyys/kybl.local/README.md

 # kybl.local
-useful scripts and tweaks to manage domain controller and clients
+useful scripts and tweaks to manage Windows Server, clients and other devices